QinghuaZhao/QinghuaZhao.github.io/_pages/cv.md

 * B.S. in Nanjing, Nanjing University of Science and Technology, 2008
 * M.S. in Nanjing, Nanjing University of Science and Technology, 2011
 * Ph.D in Nanjing, Nanjing University of Science and Technology, 2018
-* Visting Scholar in Athens, Georgia,U.S, The University of Georgia, 2013-2016
+* Visiting Scholar in Athens, Georgia,U.S, The University of Georgia, 2013-2016

 Work experience
 ======